IsmaelMartinez/teams-for-linux/README.md

 This project includes a desktop notification hack that can be enable by running the application with `teams --enableDesktopNotificationsHack`.

-## Available configuration arguments

-Read more about this and another config arguments in the [config README.md](config/README.md) file.

 ## License

 [GPLv3](LICENSE.md)